payamyek/rook/README.md

-# Rook (UCI Chess Engine)
+# Rook – UCI-Compatible Chess Engine

-Rook is an elite chess engine that implements the Universal Chess Interface (UCI) that plays the game like no one has seen before.
-It is smart, fast, and most importantly thinking-ahead at all times.
+**Rook** is a high-performance chess engine that implements the [Universal Chess Interface (UCI)](https://en.wikipedia.org/wiki/Universal_Chess_Interface).
+Designed for speed, intelligence, and forward-thinking play, Rook offers a unique and efficient approach to computer chess.

-A chess engine is built in 4 major parts:
+The engine is built upon four foundational components:

-1. Board Representation
+1. **Board Representation**
-2. Move Generation
+2. **Move Generation**
-3. Search
+3. **Search**
-4. Evaluation
+4. **Evaluation**

-Each step will be briefly explained to communicate to the reader the methods and techniques that were used to achieve each goal.
+Each of these components is outlined below, with an overview of the key methods and techniques used in the implementation.

+---

 ## 1. Board Representation

-This engine uses a **piece-centric** approach to represent the chess board.
-This means that we are tracking the individual pieces as opposed to tracking individual squares on the chess board, that approach is known as **square-centric**.
+Rook uses a **piece-centric** model to represent the game state.
+Unlike the more traditional **square-centric** approach (which focuses on individual squares), the piece-centric design tracks each individual chess piece directly.

-We use [bitboards](https://pages.cs.wisc.edu/~psilord/blog/data/chess-pages/rep.html) to track the locations of the pieces using 64 bit numbers.
-The engine defines those numbers in the codebase using their binary representation since it's more intuitive to view them in that format.
+To efficiently represent and manipulate positions, the engine uses [bitboards](https://pages.cs.wisc.edu/~psilord/blog/data/chess-pages/rep.html)—64-bit integers where each bit corresponds to a square on the board.
+Bitboards enable fast and parallelizable bitwise operations, making them ideal for modern chess engine development.

+For clarity and readability, binary literals are used directly in the codebase:

-> **_How do I define a number using binary in Python?:_** You can simply prefix a number with `0b` to define a number using it's binary representation.
-For example, `num = 0b10` defines the binary number `10` which is the decimal number `2`.
+> **Tip:** In Python, binary numbers can be defined using the `0b` prefix.
+For example, `num = 0b10` represents the binary number `10`, which equals `2` in decimal.

+### Implementation Details

-The board representation is composed of two classes in `rook/chess_board.py`:
+The board representation is implemented in `rook/chess_board.py` and consists of two primary classes:

-1. `ChessBoard` -> stores a immutable list (i.e. tuple) of all the chess pieces
+- `ChessBoard`: Maintains an immutable tuple of all active chess pieces.
-2. `ChessPiece` -> represents a chess piece where the piece's positions are encoded in a bitboard
+- `ChessPiece`: Represents individual pieces, with their positions encoded via bitboards.

+---

+More documentation coming soon for the remaining core components (Move Generation, Search, and Evaluation).
+Stay tuned!